MrSnickers/Blog/blog.md

+Jan 16 2014

+Whiteboards are fantastic.
+One great thing about working in a group is how quickly and easily good ideas come out.
+Okay, slightly less than good ideas do too, but it's all part of the process of clearing the pipes.
+It's a reminder that ideas are really cheap and that acting on those ideas are not.
+Another benefit of working in a group is that it is hard to truck along with black boxes in your schema.
+Unobserved, it is easy to go "something something API", but it's harder to try and get away with that when you have to keep lines of communication open with a team.

 Jan 14 2014

 Working in a group is a step up in both power and complexity in the way that moving from Sinatra to Rails is an increase in both capability and confusion.